nunofachada/perfandpubtools/README.md

 0inputs+2136outputs (0major+49345minor)pagefaults 0swaps
 ```

-This preset selection can be easily modified as will be described further ahead.
+This preset selection can be easily modified as described in the next sections.

 <a name="architectureandfunctions"></a>